BabylonJS/Extensions/DynamicTerrain/documentation/dynamicTerrainDocumentation.md

 Then the same thing for every other object type.
 So at least a SPMap is an array containing an array of 9 floats.

-The single rule to fullfill is to set every object within the map range.
+The single rule to fullfill is to set every object within the map range (this implies that a data map is required for the SPMap to work).
 Assuming that _(Xmin, Zmin)_ and _(Xmax, Zmax)_ are respectively the minimum and maximum x and z coordinates of the map, then every object must be set at its (x, z) coordinates this way :
                       `Xmin <= x <= Xmax and Zmin <= z <= Zmax`